 If the heroes of Ford are sustained by tradition, and the heroes of Hawks by professionalism, the heroes of Walsh are sustained by nothing more than a feeling for adventure.

 It’s here where The Driver takes a cue from noir by way of Melville: its character are driven by neither tradition, professionalism, nor adventure, per se, but by a sense of solitary antisocial obsession.
 Hill has, in the past, expressed a certain rejection of backstories and inner lives: his characters simply do what they do because that’s what they do.
-The Driver more or less embodies that as a philosophy; none of the characters are even given a name.
+None of the characters in The Driver are even given a name.
 Ryan O’Neal’s “Driver” charges a lot for his services, but as the film notes, he doesn’t seem interested in spending any of it.
 Bruce Dern’s “Detective” isn’t particularly devoted to the idea of law and order, but rather to the thrill of the catch.
 The film’s first narrative coup is that it doesn’t resolve this conflict, but suggests that the game goes on forever: a symbiosis between cop and crook that will keep genre movies being pumped into theaters until cinema gives up the ghost.

 Indeed, the most overtly philosophical he got was when talking about the action genre itself.
 Discussing his attraction to it, he said: